docknetwork/substrate-scaffold/infra/README.md

 1. Press Enter.
 1. Wait for the script to finish.

 Done.
-You now have a running Docknetwork node in the IP(s) specified by the output of the script.
+You now have a running Docknetwork node in the IP specified by the output of the script.